rageworx/fltk-custom/README.CMake.txt

 installed.
 Building them with CMake generates some CMake helper files which are installed in standard locations, making FLTK easy to find and use.

+If FLTK is not installed in a standard system location where it is found automatically, you may need to set a CMake variable to point CMake to the right location.

 In the following examples we set the CMake cache variable 'FLTK_DIR' so CMake knows where to find the FLTK configuration file 'FLTKConfig.cmake'.
 It is important (recommended practice) to set this as a CMake cache variable